 This marvel of herbal structure inspired the design for Iceland’s National Theatre and the Hallgrimskirkja church in Reykjavik.
 The hexagonal columns shape internal a lava drift which then cools extremely slowly, giving upward push to crystallization.
-Similar time honored lava formations are viewed at the Giant’s Causeway in Northern Ireland, and on the island of Staffa in Scotland.

 The base of this waterfall is noteworthy for its sharp rocks.
 New hexagonal column sections destroy off faster than the falling water wears down the edges.